-Astrophotography Tips: 5 Ways to Improve Your Images
+5 Ways to Improve Your Astrophotography

 Astrophotography Tips for Deep-Sky Imaging

 The following 5 astrophotography tips will help you produce better DSLR deep-sky images of the night sky.
-Many visitors of this website are beginners, and these guidelines may just move you another step towards your goals.
+Many visitors to this website are beginners, and these guidelines may just move you another step towards your goals.

 By keeping these guidelines in mind, your images will improve as time goes on.
 It will take time to hone your craft and develop a level of quality you are happy with.

 Some of these tips may seem obvious to you, but please remember that there are others who are new to astrophotography that could benefit from these basic principles.
-Those who photograph deep-sky objects using a DSLR on a tracking German equatorial mount will benefit most from these astrophotography tips.
+Those who photograph deep-sky objects using a DSLR on a tracking equatorial mount will benefit most from these astrophotography tips.

-Astrophotography Tips: 5 Ways to Improve Your Deep-Sky Images
+5 Ways to Improve Your Astrophotography Images

-It is an important first step when setting up your equipment, so make sure you take the time to get it right!
-Polaris is very close to the North Celestial Pole, but not quite.
+It is an important first step when setting up your equipment, so make sure you take the time to get it right.
+Polaris is very close to the north celestial pole, but not quite.

 This is what makes the difference between round stars, and footballs.
 Even if you use an autoguiding system, accurate Polar alignment is essential for a sharp image.

 It has several adapters available to cater to your specific telescope mount.
 You can read up on the product on their website.
 I do not own one of these, but it is worth looking into if you are not satisfied with your current polar alignment experiences.

 Polar Alignment Mobile App

-This process usually takes less than 5 minutes, yet has been skipped by many amateur astrophotographers time and time again.
-The reason this step is so important is because you want your mount to run as smoothly and effortlessly as possible.
+This process usually takes less than 5-minutes, yet has been skipped by many amateur astrophotographers time and time again.
+The reason this step is so important is that you want your mount to run as smoothly and effortlessly as possible.

 Slide the counterweight up or down the shaft to find the best balance between the two.
 Make sure to re-tighten the clutch on this axis when you have achieved the best balance possible.
 Then, repeat the process for the movement on the other axis, making sure that your telescope can move effortlessly from side to side.

 If you have never properly balanced your telescope on your mount before, you should notice a HUGE difference in your autoguiding accuracy.

 I personally have had great success by balancing both axis’ of the mount in any order.
 I should note, make sure that you balance the telescope with your entire imaging train attached, with the focuser tube at the same distance you will be imaging at.

 3. Shoot a Minimum of 2-3 Hours worth of Exposures

 The problem with this is that you are selling yourself, and the deep-sky object short.
 Much more detail and color can be brought out of the image during post-processing if you invest the time it takes to capture more light frames.

 This made the image processing task much more challenging.
 Do yourself a favor and put the hard work in out in the field, so that you can enjoy processing your well-exposed object with a strong signal to noise ratio.

 My best astrophotography images have one thing in common – they have over 3 hours of total integrated exposure time.